 Getting a COVID-19 vaccine is an important step you can take to protect yourself, your kaumātua and whānau from the effects of the virus.
 It’s one way we can fight the COVID-19 pandemic and protect the welfare and wellbeing of our communities.

 By having the vaccine you’ll be playing your part to protect Aotearoa.
 The free COVID-19 vaccine will help protect the team of five million, and safeguard Aotearoa.
 It will save lives.

 Vaccines work by teaching the body’s immune system to respond quickly to infection without being exposed to the infection itself.

-Some of the COVID-19 vaccines, such as the Pfizer and BioNTech vaccine, use a different approach.
-These are known as ‘messenger RNA’ vaccines.
-These vaccines don’t use virus cells at all – instead they contain a piece of RNA code that essentially teaches your body to recognise the virus.
+The Pfizer/BioNTech vaccine is known as a ‘messenger RNA’ vaccine.
+These vaccines don’t use virus cells at all – instead, they contain a piece of RNA code that essentially teaches your body to recognise the virus.
 It can respond straight away if you get infected.